Collective strong coupling in a plasmonic nanocavity: Quantum description of the coupled system

-The numerical simulations of the spectral density necessitate to compute an integral (second term in the expression of $M_{ij}$) that could lead to numerical difficulties due to the pole on the real axis.
-Better convergency can be achieved deforming the integration path on the imaginary axis \cite{Fleischhauer:2011} or using symmetry relation of the Green function to remove the singularity \cite{Tian-Zhao:19}.
+We will discuss in detail the interpretation of the term $M_{ij}$ as the dipole-dipole shift \cite{Fleischhauer:2011,Tian-Zhao:19} in section \ref{sect:Lamb}.
+We will notably demonstrate the role of the quantum correction, corresponding to the integral term in the expression of $M_{ij}$.
+This term is generally neglected for single emitter configurations \cite{vanVlack-Hughes:2012,Delga-Feist-GarciaVidal:14,Varguet-GCF:16} but we will show that it is proportionnal to the number of emitters for all emitters at the same location.
+Practically, the numerical simulations of the spectral density necessitate to compute the quantum correction integral in $M_{ij}$ that could lead to numerical difficulties due to the pole on the real axis.
+Better convergence can be achieved deforming the integration path on the imaginary axis \cite{Fleischhauer:2011} or using a symmetry relation of the Green function to remove the singularity \cite{Tian-Zhao:19}.
 Still, it necessitates numerical integration.
-Alternative approach consists in the effective model described in the next section.
-We will also discuss in details the interpretation of the term $M_{ij}$ as the dipole-dipole shift \cite{Fleischhauer:2011,Tian-Zhao:19} in section \ref{sect:Lamb}.
-We will notably demonstrate the role of quantum correction in the calculated spectra.
+An alternative approach consists in the effective model described in the next section.